 TG: I understand that, but how do you know in this particular wine that those aren’t white wine fruits?
 How do you know they’re black cherry and plum and not something else?
 What’s the ID process?
 What happens?

 EP: Because I’ve smelled and eaten those fruits before.

 TG: But how do you remember them?
 That’s the key.

 EP: You have to make that mental imprint.

 TG: A mental imprint meaning what?
-I’m trying not to be a pain in the ass but this is the key we’re looking for.
+I’m not trying to be a pain in the ass, but this is the key we’re looking for.
 Smell the wine again and hold your idea of black cherry and see what happens.
 I think the challenge is that you do this so quickly it’s hard to slow it down and find out how you do what you do.
-So what happens when you hold the idea of black cherry while smelling the wine?
+What happens when you hold the idea of black cherry while smelling the wine?

 EP: I immediately start thinking there’s more to the wine than that.

 TG: I know but tell your brain to wait!
 (Laughs)